 Painkillers such as tramadol

 Rest: Take a break from walks.
 Try to keep your dog from jumping on and off furniture.
 Consider keeping the dog with the pinched nerve separate from other pets if those pets are rambunctious.
-Sometimes when your dog is hurting, you can’t help but want to hug on him to comfort him.
-When dealing with a pinched nerve, it’s probably better to just let your dog be for a while so as not to hurt him or make it even worse.
+Sometimes when your dog is hurting, you can’t help but want to hug them to comfort him.
+When dealing with a pinched nerve, it’s probably better to just let your dog be for a while so as not to hurt them or make it even worse.

 Whatever you do, don’t use a neck leash on a dog with a pinched nerve in the neck.